IK-AVI/doctest/bli-guides/bli-service-troubleshooting.md

 ## "ECON" pendrive {#econ-pendrive}

-This method provides a better understanding of what´s going on inside _BeoLiving Intelligence_ compared with _Service report_ and consist in download a big amount of information of _BeoLiving Intelligence_ state (including tracebacks of all internal processes) into a pendrive.
+This method provides a better understanding of what´s going on inside _BeoLiving Intelligence_ compared with _Service report_ and consists in downloading a big amount of information of _BeoLiving Intelligence_ state (including tracebacks of all internal processes) into a pendrive.
 Requirements the pendrive used must fulfill are:

 + FAT32 format.